swagger-api/swagger-ui/README.md

 If you'd like to make modifications to the codebase, run the dev server with: `npm run dev`.

+##### Browser support
+Swagger UI works in the latest versions of Chrome, Safari, Firefox, Edge and IE11.

 ### Known Issues

 To help with the migration, here are the currently known issues with 3.X.
 This list will update regularly, and will not include features that were no implemented in previous versions.